ApeironTsuka/node-webpmux/README.md

 #### Image member functions

 ##### `async .initLib()`
-Initialize the internal library used for [get/set]ImageData and [get/set]FrameData described below.
+Initialize the internal library used for [get/set]ImageData and [get/set]FrameData described below.<br />
 There is no need to call this unless you plan to use one of those 4 functions.

 ##### `async .load(path)`